moshanATucsd/dx/docs/5-tutorials/3-deploy/index.md

 ##### Image

 This is the underlying operating system that your deployment will run.
-You can only select one image and it can not be changed once the deployment is launched.
+You can only select one image and it cannot be changed once the deployment is launched.

 I want to run a Tensorflow model on a GPU instance, so I'm going to select the `tensorflow-gpu` image that I imported from `tensorflow/tensorflow:latest-gpu`.
 Only images that were built for GPUs will be able to access the GPU resources of an instance.
-Most popular computing frameworks already have gpu-enabled images on dockerhub.
+Most popular computing frameworks already have gpu-enabled images on DockerHub.
 If you need to use an image that does not come with GPU drivers preinstalled, you'll have to install nvidia-smi on the instance if you want to access GPU resources.

-You can also select a default image on the Images page in the dashboard.
+You can also select a default image on the images page in the Dashboard.
 A default image is 'preselected' to run your deployments in the future.
 This is purely for convenience and the image can always be changed before deploying.
 Simply click the menu icon next to the image you want to set as default.
-A star will appear next to the image name to indicate it's my team's deafult.
+A star will appear next to the image name to indicate it's my team's default.

 <center>
   <img src="https://s3.amazonaws.com/assets.tenzar.com/docs/deploy--set-default.png" width="500" alt="set default"/>